google/partner-ads-experience/README.md

       return Promise.resolve({});
     },
   },
+  // Campaign service which is optional to set
+  campaignService: {
+    notifyNewCampaignCreated: function(request) {
+      // Read the campaignId
+      let campaignId = request.campaignId;

+      // Use campaignId or store it for future use.

+      return Promise.resolve({});
+    }
+  }
   // Other optional services implementation based on use case.
 You could check
   // more details from the SDK.
   // Please make sure each service implementation needs to return the response.